-ARTICLE 23 - DISCIPLINE
+Article 23 - Discipline

-- 23.1 Employee Discipline.
-The County agrees that an allegation of arbitrary or capricious application of its disciplinary rules and regulations shall be subject to the grievance procedure.
-The County agrees that notice of alleged misconduct or actions that would subject the employee to discipline will be given to the employee within ten (10) working days of department head or elected official's knowledge of the incident or within ten (10) working days of the completion of the investigation, whichever is later. - 23.2 Corrective Discipline.
+23.1 Employee Discipline.
+The County agrees that an allegation of arbitrary or capricious discipline shall be subject to the grievance procedure.
+The County agrees that notice of alleged misconduct or actions that would subject the employee to discipline will be given to the employee within ten (10) working days of the Director of Public Works knowledge of the event.

+23.2 Corrective Discipline.
 The County agrees with the tenets of progressive discipline, where appropriate.
 The County may bypass progressive discipline for serious misconduct.

-- 23.3 Disciplinary Records.
-Copies of all records of disciplinary action shall be forwarded to the Union. - 23.4 The County specifically reserves the right to make all disciplinary decisions, provided that those decisions shall be based on just cause.
+23.3 Disciplinary Records.
+Copies of all records of disciplinary action shall be placed in the employee's personnel file with a copy forwarded to the Union.

+23.4 The County specifically reserves the right to make all disciplinary decisions, provided that those decisions shall be based on just cause.
 In determining just cause, the Arbitrator shall be limited to considering whether (1) the County's action was based upon facts, reasonably believed by the County to support the discipline; (2) the employee knew or should have known of the possible or probable consequences of the employee's actions; (3) the County, before administering the particular disciplinary action, made a reasonable effort to investigate and discover whether the employee violated any County policy, rule, regulation, or generally accepted work practice; and (4) the discipline imposed was consistent and non-discriminatory based upon the seriousness of the offense and the employee's past disciplinary and work record.